Prajjwal-Rimal/Database-and-SQL/OLTP, OLAP, DSS, DW Approaches/OLTP OLAP.md

     - this is why <mark>data warehoused OLAP system are considered 3D</mark>
 6. this is a ***decision support system***
 7. historical, cleaned, precise
-8. STAR SCHEMA, SNOWFLAKE SCHEMA
+8. STAR SCHEMA, SNOWFLAKE SCHEMA (it is a extended version of star schema)
 9. NOT ALL OLAPS ARE CUBE BASED
+10. priority for ***HEAVY COMPLEX QUERIES***
+11. aggregate data (sum, avg, max, group by, etc)
+12. drilled down - more detail, roll up - more summary

 ## OLTP
 1. enables <mark> real time execution of large number of database transactions </mark> by multiple users